ytmytm/llama2.c64/release/README.txt

 ## Is this a joke?

-No, it really runs the same set of calculations as [llama2.c](https://github.com/karpathy/llama2.c) and returns exactly the same results.
-A humble C64 runs the LLama2 model, it's only limited by the memory size.
+No, it really runs the Llama2 architecture, performing the same set of calculations as [llama2.c](https://github.com/karpathy/llama2.c) and producing identical results.
+A humble C64 runs the Llama2 model - the only limitation being REU memory size.

 There is plenty of information provided about this in the README of [llama2.c](https://github.com/karpathy/llama2.c).
 You can [read more about Transformer models here](https://medium.com/@smmzhu/demystifying-the-transformer-model-cd73e1b7ac87).